-The first PT practice pattern consisted of 15 PTs (25%) who were characterised by often providing exercise instructions and manual therapy accompanied by no or little to medium information and advice (named "Treatment-focused").
-The second practice pattern (named "Patient Engagers") consisted of 45 PTs (75%) who were characterised by often providing exercise and advice, a higher provision of information but lower use of manual therapy compared to the Treatment-focused group, and additionally, discussed lifestyle factors in a higher proportion of visits (26% vs 8% of visits).
+The first PT practice pattern consisted of 15 PTs (25%) who were characterised by often providing exercise instructions and manual therapy accompanied by no or little to medium information and advice (named 'treatment focused').
+The second practice pattern (named 'patient engagers') consisted of 45 PTs (75%) who were characterised by often providing exercise and advice, a higher provision of information but lower use of manual therapy compared with the treatment-focused group, and additionally, discussed lifestyle factors in a higher proportion of visits (26% vs 8% of visits).